 |Aktivitets nivå :||Blandede aktiviter - Historieturer - Kultur & Tema reiser (standard)|

-Second day exploring the sites of Bukhara.
+We spend a 2nd day exploring the great Silk Road city of Bukhara.
 This evening we head to the train station to board the overnight sleeper train back to Tashkent.
 Train travel has long been a common mode of transport in the ex-Soviet Union and Central Asia and a great experience.
-The 1st class carriage, which we use, is divided into 2-berth cabins.
+The 1st class carriage, which we use, is divided into 2-berth cabins. *Aist Hotel or similar and overnight train*

 Our train arrives in Tashkent early this morning.
 We will transfer to the hotel where we have access to day-use rooms.
 There is free time to relax or explore a bit more of Tashkent before those on the group flights will be transferred to the airport in the afternoon arriving back in London this evening.
 Land only passengers are free to leave the trip any time today or make use of the day-use rooms. **